 The Bellagio International Declaration of Street Vendors of November 1995 urged governments to develop national policies for hawkers and vendors by making them a part of the broader structural policies aimed at improving their standards of living by giving them legal status, issuing licenses and providing appropriate hawking zones in urban areas.
 The declaration further called on governments to integrate vendors into urban development plans.

-Dr. Chris Kirubi says, “While the obvious contributors to the fastest growth of Kenya’s GDP would be attributed to macroeconomic factors like political stability, exponential growth of the technological landscape, a robust and growing economic environment among others, it is important to note that the growth of the small medium and micro-enterprise (SME) sector has contributed to an almost exponential growth of our GDP.”
+Dr. Chris Kirubi says, “While the obvious contributors to the fastest growth of Kenya’s GDP would be attributed to macroeconomic factors like political stability, the exponential growth of the technological landscape, and a robust and growing economic environment among others, it is important to note that the growth of the small-medium and micro-enterprise (SME) sector has contributed to an almost exponential growth of our GDP.”

 “Consequently, out of these sentiments comes a stalemate, and the country continues to grapple with increasing poverty and staggering numbers of unemployment.
 There are, however, several ways through which we can bridge this gap and create working synergies between, government, corporations and MSMEs.
 The most important tool to equip these businesses and government with is Knowledge” says Phyllis Wakiaga, Chief Executive of Kenya Association of Manufacturers.

 “More than that, we must create an enabling environment for these businesses.
 If we look at the recently unveiled Kenya Industrial Transformation Programme by the Ministry of Industrialization and Enterprise Development, special attention is given to the role of MSMEs in catapulting our country to reach its industrialization goals.
 One of the ways we can do this is by using a sector-specific approach to elucidate the full potential of these businesses and then leveraging our networks, as private sector and government to open up their access to various markets,” she adds.